hove-io/navitia/documentation/navitia.io/source/integration.rst

 datetime
 ########

-A date time with the format YYYYMMDDTHHMMSS
+A date time with the format YYYYMMDDThhmmss

 Misc mechanisms
 ***************